-In order to conserve Ireland's biodiversity, we need to document what biodiversity we have, understand how it is distributed across the island, and track how it is changing over time, and communicate the importance of conserving biodiversity.
-Building the scientific base to help its conservation is central to the work of the National Biodiversity Data Centre.
+In order to conserve Ireland's biodiversity, we need to document what biodiversity we have, understand how it is distributed across the island and track how it is changing over time.

+Answering these questions and building the scientific base to help the conservation of Ireland's biodiversity is central to the work of the National Biodiversity Data Centre, but we all have a part to play!